Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Results

 The coefficient for perceived risk is negative and significant for both the samples from Germany ($\beta=-0.337$) and China ($\beta=-0.463$).
 This indicates that as perceived risk increases, overall value attributed towards the AI statements decreases across both countries.
 The larger and negative coefficient for China suggests that perceived risk has a stronger negative impact on value for Chinese participants compared to German participants.

-The coefficient for perceived utility is positive and significant ($p<.001$) for both groups: $\beta=+0.715$ for subjects from Germany and $\beta=+0.484$ for subjects from China.
-This indicates that higher perceived utility leads to a more favorable overall value towards AI statements.
-The effect of perceived utility is stronger for German participants than for Chinese participants, as shown by the larger coefficient for Germany.
+The coefficient for perceived benefit is positive and significant ($p<.001$) for both groups: $\beta=+0.715$ for subjects from Germany and $\beta=+0.484$ for subjects from China.
+This indicates that higher perceived benefit leads to a more favorable overall value towards AI statements.
+The effect of perceived benefit is stronger for German participants than for Chinese participants, as shown by the larger coefficient for Germany.

-The interaction term between risk and utility is not significant for either country.
-This suggests that the combined effect of risk and utility on attributed value does not significantly deviate from their individual effects.
-Table \ref{tab:regressiontableriskutilitytopics} details all three regression models.
-Figure \ref{fig:riskutility-by-sample} illustrates the different risk-utility tradeoffs between the participants from China and from Germany by plotting the risk ($x$-axis) and utility ($y$-axis) evaluations for each topic for both samples.
+The interaction term between risk and benefit is not significant for either country.
+This suggests that the combined effect of risk and benefit on attributed value does not significantly deviate from their individual effects.
+Table \ref{tab:regressiontableriskutilitytopics} presents the results of all three regression models, while Figure \ref{fig:regression-by-sample} provides a visual comparison.
+Figure \ref{fig:riskutility-by-sample} illustrates the different risk-benefit tradeoffs between the participants from China and from Germany by plotting the risk ($x$-axis) and benefit ($y$-axis) evaluations for each topic for both samples.